 SELLING YOUR USED DIAMOND ON CRAIGSLIST

-While it is possible to sell back a diamond online on Craigslist, we do not recommend it.
+While it is possible to sell back a diamond online on Craigslist, we do not recommend it in our guide on how to sell diamond.
 Similar to EBay, our top concerns are your own safety in selling your loose diamond or diamond jewelry, the time spent marketing and selling on the platform, and the process of getting an independent appraisal in order to offer the piece for sale.

 Beyond that, if you’re not in the diamond trade, setting a price that honors the value of your diamond and also makes it accessible for Craigslist might be rather challenging.
-In regards to setting a price, we suggest asking a jeweler, assuming you trust them and feel that they have no conflict of interest.
+In regards to setting a price, we suggest asking a jeweler, assuming you can answer yes when you ask yourself ‘Do I trust them to sell my diamonds?’.

 Given that Craigslist purchases often happen in-person, we strongly recommend that you are wise and take the utmost precaution if you take this route to selling your wedding ring set or second hand diamond jewelry.
 In addition, if you use PayPal to fund your purchase, we strongly encourage you to protect your transaction in all and any ways possible.